processout/processout-php/README.md

 ### Receiving callbacks / Web hooks

 Callbacks can be used to automate transaction management once a payment has been placed by one of your customers.
-One example could be adding credit to an account once the user has paid his subscription.
+One example could be adding credit to an account once the user has paid their subscription.

 However, it doesn't stop there.
-ProcessOut also supports chargebacks handling, and much more.
+ProcessOut also supports chargeback handling, and much more.
 Please refer to the [API documentation](http://docs.processout.apiary.io/#) to learn what data is sent through callbacks.

 Once a callback has been sent to your server, you need to check its authenticity, as such: